jandk/valen/README.md

     * Skeletons: GLTF nodes, and automatically exported when the model is animated
     * Animations: GLTF exported separately, including the skeleton so they can be merged in Blender
     * Raw files: Exported as is
-* Previews for the following types
+* Previews, shown side by side as Preview, Metadata and Raw tabs
-    * Textures: Channel selection, with auto-detection of non-premultiplied alpha
+  * Textures: Channel selection, mip and slice selection, with auto-detection of non-premultiplied alpha
     * Models: 3d preview with albedo applied
+  * Metadata: Asset metadata as a tree
   * Raw files: Binary as hex, auto-analyzed to text, with support for huge files

+## Building

+Requires JDK 25.
+Build with `./mvnw package`.

 ## Why